sovagos/welfare-effects-of-dominated-choices/README.md

 # welfare-effects-of-dominated-choices
 This repo computes the welfare effect of dominated choices in Hungarian college admission

+# Summary
+The Hungarian college admission market is an example of a matching-with-contracts markets: college applicants can apply to study programs with state-funding or self-funding options.
+Applicants are assigned to contracts by a centralized clearinghouse that uses a variant of the student-proposing Deferred Acceptance mechanism.

+Key steps:
+  - Document the prevalence of dominated choices
+  - Replicate baseline match
+  - Correct dominated choices and compute a counterfactual match
+  - Compare the counterfactual match to the baseline match
+    - number of applicants assigned to college (total, self-funded, state-funded)
+    - number of winners and losers

 # Definitions

 Applicant: college applicant with the following attributes: